 Because we see it day-in and day-out, we tend to overlook it.
-And yet, it's a fascinating disease, and apart antibiotics/vaccines, anti-hypertensives are the single most important therapy contributing to rising life expectancies.
+Apart antibiotics and vaccines, anti-hypertensives are the single most important therapy contributing to rising life expectancies.
 As such, if there is one disease to know, and know well, it's hypertension.
-But management is more nuanced than following the national guidelines and prescribing the same handful of agents.
-It's about understanding the natural history, appreciating differences among agents in the same class, and tailoring blood pressure targets to each patient.
+But evaluation and management are more nuanced than simply checking an office reading and prescribing the same handful of agents.
+It's about understanding pulse pressures, integrating home blood pressure monitoring, and tailoring agent selection and blood pressure targets to individual patients rather than uniformly adhering to national guidelines.

-I've created this free, bi-weekly e-newsletter as a non-commercial medium to convey key aspects of the disease to other physicians.
+I've created this free monthly e-newsletter as a non-commercial, spam-free medium to convey key aspects of the disease to other physicians.
 Each issue is concise, summarizing one seminal paper and underscoring one key concept.
 Every newsletter ends with a "clinical perspective" that will change the management of the next case you see.

 Email me with questions Or Via Twitter: @ConceptsInHTN

-After attending the University of Virginia School of Medicine, I completed my internal medicine residency at Albert Einstein/Montefiore Medical Center in New York.
-I trained in Nephrology at New-York Presbyterian-Weill Cornell Medical Center and Memorial Sloan-Kettering Cancer Center.
-I completed a second fellowship in hypertension under George Bakris at the University of Chicago's American Society of Hypertension-Designed Comprehensive Hypertension Center; I am an ASH certified hypertension specialist and currently an Assistant Professor of Medicine (Nephrology) at Lenox Hill Hospital in New York City.
+I attended the University of Virginia School of Medicine, completed my Internal Medicine residency at Albert Einstein/Montefiore Medical Center in New York, and my Nephrology fellowship at at New York-Presbyterian/Weill Cornell Medical Center and Memorial Sloan-Kettering Cancer Center.
+I completed a second fellowship in hypertension under George Bakris at the University of Chicago Hypertension Center; I am an American Society of Hypertension certified blood pressure specialist.

 Privacy + Disclosures